 There are few such diligent collectors of error as Thomas Browne (1605-82), whose Pseudodoxia Epidemica, sometimes known by its running-title Vulgar Errors, heaps them high, in any number of fields, scientific, classical, biblical and beyond.
 Published in 1646, at the height of the civil wars, and in a period of often fervent polemical warfare, Pseudodoxia is remarkable as much for its stylistic equanimity, its almost indulgent rehearsing of error, as for its wide range.
 But at the same time, Browne includes some of the sternest statements on the infectious and dangerous character of error to be found in the era, its poisonous and viral nature.
 Though tonally very far from the wrangles that animated the period, his subject matter veers, albeit gingerly, on topics that in other hands would be intrinsically political.
 This apparently incompatible element of his writing—that error, an otherwise serious, even deadly affair, is treated in so indulgent a fashion—makes him one of the most interesting and often paradoxical of writers on error, which, for Browne, often involves some kind of pleasure.

-Anne Carson, in her poem “Essay on what I think about most,” writes on the emotion of error, a distinct enjoyment in encountering its rupture of logic, how it halts our progress, “the mind moving along a plane surface / Of ordinary language / When suddenly / That surface breaks or complicates.”
+Anne Carson, in her poem “Essay on What I Think About Most,” writes on the emotion of error, a distinct enjoyment in encountering its rupture of logic, how it halts our progress, “the mind moving along a plane surface / Of ordinary language / When suddenly / That surface breaks or complicates.”
 Error is a thrill, but also a device that waylays us and refuses to negotiate.
 The speaker likes a “good mistake,” she explains, exemplifying this via the Spartan lyric poet Alkman (Carson’s spelling for Alcman), whose fragment of poem seems unable to count the seasons correctly, missing out summer when there might be enough to eat—and “Hunger always feels like a mistake.”
 But Alkman’s speaker doggedly goes on, “unbalancing his arithmetic” of the seasons, knotting us in its imperfection, while “blurting out the truth in spite of itself. / Many a poet aspires / to this tone of inadvertent lucidity” (50–51).
 Carson’s poem tests and revels in manifest errors, allowed to sit uncorrected, and in how they can reveal their collateral truth (a phrase of Thomas Browne’s that I will return to).
 The reader, the error-corrector (no, there are four seasons!) cannot alter, and is half-implicated in, the implacable grating fact of the non-fact.
 Carson traces a kind of delight in the similarity between error and the character of poetic language.
 The pleasure of outlandish error, she suggests, is akin to that of metaphor, which positively preens itself on its category mistake, its right wrongness, where the inexactitude, or its excess of resemblance, produces its thrilling illusion of logic, in need of disentangling.
 She cites Aristotle with full Bekker reference (Rhetoric, 1410b10–13) in the body of her poem, itself a kind of error in genre, that such fodder for footnotes can have a place in poetry.